Best Practice for Managing Remote Teams

 Guest Blogger Simone Kurtzke: “Simone has worked in digital media and marketing since the late 1990s with specialist knowledge in higher education, learning and digital skills training.
 She’s a qualified digital marketing lecturer with a mission to help people make the most of technology – in business and personal life.”

-Flexibility in the work schedule including working remotely is a benefit increasingly sought after by the workforce, particularly Millennials – the 2017 Deloitte Millennial Survey reported that the percentage of them with ‘flexible locations’ is 64%, and remote working is said to have many benefits such as higher productivity.
+Strategic workforce planning should include flexibility in the work schedule including working remotely as it is a benefit increasingly sought after by the workforce, particularly Millennials – the 2017 Deloitte Millennial Survey reported that the percentage of them with ‘flexible locations’ is 64%, and remote working is said to have many benefits such as higher productivity.

 While companies including IBM and Yahoo famously reduced or stopped their remote working programs, in the tech and start-up space, a distributed workforce is increasingly common, although not many make the shift to a fully remote model.